untra/naiveasync/README.md

 ## Recommended usage with REST APIs

-* use `.OnData` to dispatch a .sync indexing calls on create, update and destory
+* use `.OnData` to dispatch a .sync indexing calls on create, update and destroy
 * use `.debounce` on search calls, to ensure that the underlying operation is not repeated
 * use a 2 - 6 seconds `.subscribe` for live dashboards and gentle api usage.
 * use a (very low > 1000 ms) `.throttle` on index calls, so multiple resources that need it but request slow can receive it on the same batch
 * sensitive calls that should not throw an error (eg. login / auth) can use `.onError` to dispatch emergency logout
 * calls to the api whose response is not likely to change can use `.memoize(true)`
-* set a lifecycle `dataDepends` to pause execution until data has come back on seperate lifecycles
+* set a lifecycle `dataDepends` to pause execution until data has come back on separate lifecycles
+* subscribed calls that should cancel awaiting lifecycles should implement `AbortController` for the promise if possible.
 * testing utilities pair nicely with storybook
 * best served with typescript